Garmin Forerunner 945 LTE review: A fitness watch that won’t leave you stranded

 Keep track of your movement and activities

-The Forerunner 945 LTE tracks all sorts of preloaded activities—like biking, paddling, hiking, walking, snowboarding, and rafting.
+The Garmin Forerunner 945 LTE tracks all sorts of preloaded activities—like biking, paddling, hiking, walking, snowboarding, and rafting.
 You can easily add new ones.
 With its focus on running, it’s no surprise this GPS fitness watch provides different running options, including outdoor, indoor track, and trail.
 You can also get real-time feedback on your form, including cadence, vertical oscillation, ground contact time, stride length, and more by pairing it with a running dynamics accessory.

 The watch suggests times for heat and altitude acclimation, lactate threshold, predicted race times, and training load and focus.
 It even provides daily suggested workouts.
 It tracks sleep data and then combines it with other information to help compute body battery, a measurement of energy levels.
 This, in turn, cycles back into the data set that helps the watch set up workout plans.